-Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is the Chosen One, she has The Power of Friendship and she fights supernatural monsters.
-Throughout the episode, we assume that the Sunnydale scenes are real within the context of the Story and the Asylum scenes are hallucinations.
+Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is The Chosen One, she has The Power of Friendship and she fights supernatural monsters.
+Throughout the episode, we assume that the Sunnydale scenes are real within the context of the story and the asylum scenes are hallucinations.
 Near the end, Buffy is about to kill her "imaginary" friends, but the potion wears off Just in Time.
-The finale is back in the Asylum.
+The finale is back in the asylum.
 Mad!Buffy has had a relapse.
-Doctor and Parents sadly leaves her cell.
+The doctor and her parents sadly leave her cell.
 The sad implication is that Buffy really is mad and we have spent 6 years of our life watching insane delusions.

-third season finale manages to do this with the entire future of the human race (Long story short: It's doomed... and then things got worse); This occurring two episodes after it was described as "indomitable", thus rendering said episode spectacularly moot.
+The third series finale manages to do this with the entire future of the human race (long story short: It's doomed... and then things got worse).
+This occurring two episodes after it was described as "indomitable", thus rendering said episode spectacularly moot.
 To really rub salt in the wound, the events that caused this are explicitly not covered by the Reset Button that later follows.

 Dragons: A Fantasy Made Real: The first part of the Speculative Documentary follows a prehistoric dragon who lost his mother to a T-Rex before he could learn how to fly or breathe fire, but he eventually defeated all odds that he not only survived but ended up with his own territory and mate.
 But then the K-T Event happens and the entire species of the prehistoric dragon went extinct.